renubora/audio-autonomy/README.md

 # groundhog
-A VoiceXML application for seniors with early stage dementia
+A VoiceXML application for seniors with early stage dementia.

+Uses fullcalender.io, which has a great API and documentation

 ## Directions ##
 You must have a server with LAMP running.
 This code can be dropped into the web server directory.